Jurfest/iac-mba-activity/README.md

 - Refactor playbook with roles (making the playbook more modular, reusable and simple to maintain)
 - Add alternative branch with AWS as cloud provider
-- Add alternative branch fetching vote-app from remote repository -->
+- Add alternative branch fetching vote-app from remote repository _ Use "terraform graph" and a third party tool (like Graphviz) to respectively generate graph and transform .DOT file to image format
+-->